Diagnosing endometriosis: how to detect the condition?

 How can endometriosis be detected?

-There are several ways to detect the disease.
+There are several ways of detecting the disease.
 Endo-vaginal ultrasound, pelvic ultrasound, abdominal ultrasound, MRI, or simply a vaginal touch.
 Symptoms must first be identified, in the form of questioning, so that the right examination method can then be chosen.

-Lndometriosis can be diagnosed at any stage in a woman's life, from the onset of periods until menopause, and sometimes even afterwards.
-Diagnosis can take a long time, due to the long time it takes for the disease to be diagnosed.
+Endometriosis can be diagnosed at any stage in a woman's life, from the onset of menstruation to the menopause, and sometimes even afterwards.
+It takes a long time to diagnose endometriosis, however, because the disease is still under medical scrutiny.

-You can contact your gynecologist or other healthcare professional, who will be able to refer you to specialized centers for further tests and appropriate treatment.
+You can contact your gynecologist or healthcare professional, who will then be able to refer you to specialized centers for further tests and appropriate treatment.